drsohailverma/Content-Recommendation-System-for-Movies/README.md

 - **Module not found**: if a dependency error appears when running locally, install the missing package and rerun the notebook.

 ## Acknowledgments
 Data source: TMDB 5000 Movies dataset.
-Please review the dataset license and terms of use before redistribution.

-## License
-Add your preferred license here or keep the repository private if you do not plan to license it.